aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/20-create-project/500-deploy.md

 if the **AWS CLI** has not been [set up correctly](/15-prerequisites/200-account.html) or if the active [AWS profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) does not have the `cloudformation:CreateChangeSet` permission. {{% /notice %}}

-Hopefully this command finished successfully and we can move on to deploy our app.

 ## Let's deploy